Mental Health and Addictions Service

 We are moving our residential and day withdrawal management services, within the neighbourhood, to 333 Sherbourne Street.
 The University Health Network’s Ossington Men’s Withdrawal Management Centre will also be merging with our program into this location.
 The new location for our Withdrawal Management Services will be located on the 5th and 6th floors of Sherbourne Health, and it will be operated entirely by St. Michael’s Hospital, Unity Health Toronto.

-Construction of the new location is scheduled to begin in the summer of 2020 and to conclude within 11-12 months.
+Construction of the new location is scheduled to begin in September 2020 and to conclude within 11-12 months.
 Construction timelines are occasionally subject to change, and if this occurs, we will provide the updates here.

 Why integrate UHN and St. Michael’s services?